Breathing World youth composer competition launches

 The Breathing World competition offers composers the opportunity to channel creativity in response to the noise of environmental threats DSWF works hard to stop.
 The winner of Breathing World will get the opportunity to work with an expert team of musicians, including the world-renowned mezzo-soprano Laura Wright, to develop and finalise their piece before it is world-premiered and recorded live in London.

-Entries for DSWF’s Breathing World youth music competition are open to UK residents until 5pm on Thursday 11th November 2021.
+Entries for DSWF’s Breathing World youth music competition are open to UK residents until 5pm on the 30th September 2022.
 Entries can be in audio and/or score format submitted digitally via the application form on the DSWF website.
 There is no cost to enter the competition.
-The winner will be picked by a panel of judges with the announcement made on the 11th January 2022 and the live premiere on the 11th March 2022.

 DSWF has always had a rich heritage in the arts thanks to our Founder, the late great conservationist and wildlife artist, David Shepherd CBE.
 David’s creative legacy remains at the heart of the Foundation today, which continues to harness the power of the arts to inform, motivate and drive action to protect wildlife and the wild species that call it their home.